Do you want to force users to use a strong password on your WordPress site?

 After that, you can choose to have passwords expire after a set time period.

-If you want to enable this, then click the ‘Enable expiration time’ toggle and enter the time in number of weeks.
+If you wish to enable this, then you should click the ‘Enable expiration time’ toggle and then enter the expiration time in weeks.

 Once you’re finished, make sure to click the ‘Save Settings’ button.